 For example, notice that the slice $(d+2)$-categories $\hcat{Cat}_{d+1}/\cat{C}$ do not depend on $\cat{C}$ in a $2$-functorial way in general.
 As one may expect, it will instead be more convenient to organize all $(d+1)$-categories of $d$-cocartesian fibrations into a $(d+1)$-cartesian fibration $\pi\colon \hcat{Cocart}_d\rt \hcat{Cat}_{d+1}$.
 The above functor then arises as its straightening, using Theorem \ref{introthm:A} (one categorical dimension higher).

 Variants of Theorem \ref{introthm:A} and Theorem \ref{introthm:C} have appeared in the literature before.
-The straightening of $0$-cocartesian fibrations nowadays has various proofs \cite{lur09, heu15, boa18}.
-Theorem \ref{introthm:A} for $1$-cocartesian fibrations over $2$-categories is the content of Lurie's scaled straightening and unstraightening theorem \cite{lur09g, gag20}.
+The straightening of $0$-cocartesian fibrations nowadays has various proofs \cite{boa18, heu15, lur09}.
+Theorem \ref{introthm:A} for $1$-cocartesian fibrations over $2$-categories is the content of Lurie's scaled straightening and unstraightening theorem \cite{gag20, lur09g}.
 Work of Buckley \cite{buc14} describes the Grothendieck construction for $2$-cocartesian fibrations between $(2, 2)$-categories as an equivalence of $3$-categories.
-Gaitsgory and Rozenblyum prove a strengthening of Theorem \ref{introthm:C} for $2$-cocartesian fibrations between $(\infty, 2)$-categories, which also allows for lax natural transformations \cite[Chapter 11, Theorem 1.1.8]{gai16}; this seems to rely on some unproven statements about $(\infty, 2)$-categories appearing in Chapter 10 of loc.\ cit.
+Gaitsgory and Rozenblyum prove a strengthening of Theorem \ref{introthm:C} for $2$-cocartesian fibrations between $(\infty, 2)$-categories, which also allows for lax natural transformations \cite[Chapter 11, Theorem 1.1.8]{gai16}; this seems to rely on some unproven statements about $(\infty, 2)$-categories appearing in Chapter 10 of loc.\ cit., notably about the (conjectured) model for $(\infty, 2)$-categories in terms of lax squares.
+Ayala, Mazel-Gee and Rozenblyum have recently deduced this lax refinement of straightening for $(\infty, 2)$-categories from our results and have also established a version for locally $2$-cocartesian fibrations \cite{aya19}.
 Finally, let us mention that a version of Theorem \ref{introthm:C} has been hypothesized in \cite{mac21}, where it is used to prove a universal property for the $(\infty, 2)$-category of correspondences in an $(\infty, 1)$-category with fiber products.